MystieBluz/e-commerce-back-end/README.md

   This project is the creation of the back end for an e-commerce site.
 This application used Express.js API and Sequelize to interact with a MySQL database.
 This application displays creation of database using mySQL with models and associations.

   ## Installation
-  The following are required installations for this project: npm install mysql2
+  The following are required installations for this project: npm install mysql2/ npm install sequelize/ npm install dotenv

   ## Usage
   This application will allow users to view, add, edit, and delete categories, products, and tags.